 Honors and Awards

 - In 2003, 2007 & 2009, our Physics Club's Outreach Program won the Marsh White Award from the Society of Physics Students of the American Institute of Physics.
-Also in 2007, our Outreach Program won a national Blake Lilly Prize and was recently awarded this prize again in 2009 and yet again in 2013.
+Also in 2007, our Outreach Program won a national Blake Lilly Prize and was awarded this prize again in 2009 and 2013, and yet again in 2014.
 In both 2008 and 2009, we were named an Outstanding SPS Chapter.

 - In 1996, 1998, 2002, & 2006, four of our physics majors received Barry M. Goldwater Scholarships, the premier undergraduate awards of their type in the fields of mathematics, science and engineering.